Access to council services

 Any further changes to our services will be posted here on our website and via our social media sites.

-When you attend your appointment at Mercury House you will be required to:
+When you attend your appointment at one of our re-opened offices you will be required to:

 - sanitise your hands at reception